 Different Issues Require Various Approaches

 Ultimately, no two families are the same.
-Each family has its dynamics, their issues, and various situations which they have faced.
+Each family has its dynamics, issues, and various situations which they have faced.
 For this reason, everyone should be aware that multiple issues require different solutions and approaches.
-Keeping an open mind and being receptive to the feedback from a counselor and the suggestions which a counselor has to make will benefit all parties involved in both the short term and the long term.
+Keeping an open mind and being receptive to a counselor's feedback and the suggestions that a counselor has to make will benefit all parties involved in the short and long term.

 There Is Nothing To Be Ashamed Of